 Fortnite Developer Rules

-We’ve made several updates to the Fortnite Developer Rules.
+We’ve made updates to the Fortnite Developer Rules:

 Please take the time to read through these updated rules and familiarize yourself with them.